daneden/daneden.me/src/pages/portfolio.md

 on top.
 I routinely embark on new side projects to explore coding opportunities and design styles outside of my employment.

+### Who Would Win Bot

+[Who Would Win Bot](https://twitter.com/WhoWouldWinBot) is a Twitter bot that asks followers: in a fight between two random emoji, who would win?
+[A Genie, or a potato?](https://twitter.com/WhoWouldWinBot/status/1070173517528866817) [A bouquet, or a curling stone?](https://twitter.com/WhoWouldWinBot/status/1069992274665320448) View the [source of GitHub](https://github.com/daneden/who-would-win) or [follow it on Twitter](https://twitter.com/WhoWouldWinBot).

 ### Lucid

 [Lucid](https://chrome.google.com/webstore/detail/lucid/achogfadpkcepkepcpegehpiiioihmik)
 is a Google Chrome extension that replaces the New Tab page with a simple notepad.
 It's useful for avoiding bad browsing habits and jotting down ideas or errands.

 ### Golden Hour

 [Golden Hour](https://goldenhour.photos) is a place for me to post some of my favorite and best photographs.
 They're all shot at sunrise or sunset, and they're all available to download for personal, non-commercial use